emilyhasson/emilyhasson/README.md

 ## 💪 Skills

 - Programming Languages: Python, Java, R, C/C++
-- Machine Learning/Deep Learning
+- Machine Learning
 - Natural Language Processing
+- Statistics
-- Databases: SQL, NoSQL
+- Databases
 - Data Visualization: Matplotlib, PowerBI
 - Cloud Technologies: AWS, GCS

 ## 🔭 I'm currently working on

-I'm currently working as a research assistant for Gies College of Business, where I am processing and classifying text data using a custom fine-tuned LLM and an active learning pipeline.
+I'm currently working as a research assistant in Gies College of Business, where I am processing and classifying text data using a custom fine-tuned LLM and an active learning pipeline.

+I also have an exciting narrative analysis project in the works.

 ## 🌱 I'm currently learning

 I am currently exploring the world of webscraping!
-Some recent projects have included scraping Zillow and Reddit.
-I'm also expanding my knowledge of cloud computing for large-scale data processing.
+Some recent projects have included scraping Zillow and Reddit (don't snitch...).
+I've also been reading up on deep learning.

 ## ⚡ Fun fact

-Fun fact: I have two cats named Rumi and Tessa! 🐱
+Fun fact: I have two cats named Rumi and Tessa! 😸

 ## 📫 How to reach me